6 Types of EPDM Membrane: What it is, Uses, Pros, and Cons

 • Sustainable and eco-friendly roofing solutions

-Pros of White EPDM Waterproofing Membrane
+Pros of White EPDM Membrane

 • Same installation methods as black EPDM

-Cons of White EPDM Waterproofing Membrane
+Cons of White EPDM Membrane

 Read More About: What to Know About Roof Waterproofing?